 Over one million learners served

-Our partnership has enabled ASU to test their pilot programs and then quickly scale them to tens of thousands of users.
+Our partnership has enabled ASU to test its pilot programs and then quickly scale them to tens of thousands of users.
 By focusing on human-centered design and efficient development, we have successfully launched product after product alongside their team.

-By focusing on delivering value to non-traditional learners and meeting them where they at, we’ve helped ASU Achieve its mission of bringing more educational opportunities to learners–whether on-campus in Tempe, AZ, or across the globe.
+By focusing on delivering value to non-traditional learners and meeting them where they at, we’ve helped ASU achieve its mission of bringing more educational opportunities to learners–whether on-campus in Tempe, AZ, or across the globe.

 Manager Partner, Technology